11 Job Tips for Teaching English OnlineBy Bridge

 4. Highlight any ESL professional development you’ve done.

-Beyond your TEFL/TESOL certification, English language teaching companies love to see that you’re someone who prioritizes learning throughout your career.
-Whether you’re new to teaching or have many years of experience, make sure your resume includes any recent courses you’ve taken, TEFL/TESOL conferences you’ve attended, or teaching memberships you have.
+Beyond your TEFL certification, English language teaching companies love to see that you’re someone who prioritizes learning throughout your career.
+Whether you’re new to teaching or have many years of experience, make sure your resume includes any recent professional development training – like Specialized courses or Micro-credential courses – you’ve done, TEFL/TESOL conferences you’ve attended, webinars you’ve taken part in, or teaching memberships you have.

 5. Showcase your language skills, especially if English isn’t your first language.